-Beth Theriot is Co-Director of NVMI and Head of School, Academics at MAB.
+Beth Theriot is Program Director of NVMI and Head of School, Academics at MAB.
 Beth holds an AMS Early Childhood certificate.
 She has been a Lead Teacher in Montessori classrooms for more than 25 years and is an experienced workshop facilitator.
 Beth holds a B.A. in Psychology from Loyola University and M.A. in Special Studies from George Washington University.
 During the past 5 years, Beth has lectured in classroom management and parent education at the Northeast Institute additional site in VA.

 Rachel Kipperman has a strong foundation in Language and Learning Differences.
 She has completed Orton Gillingham and Multi-sensory Language therapy training and has experience teaching children with learning differences at the June Shelton School in Dallas, Texas.
 Rachel has been a classroom teacher for over 11 years and is an experienced workshop leader and lecturer.
 She holds an AMS Early Childhood Certificate and a Masters in Education from Goucher College in Baltimore.
 She teaches in Arlington County Public Schools.
 Rachel has served as a faculty member of Northeast Institute additional site in VA.